 2.2.2.
 Plant upgrading, plant life management and licence renewals

-The NPPs were upgraded in numerous ways throughout their operational lifetime, and improvement of the containment tightness/integrity of existing plants is considered a major achievement.
+The NPPs were upgraded in numerous ways throughout their operational lifetimes, and improvement of the containment tightness/integrity of existing plants is considered a major achievement.

-Based on the Atomic Act, a licence for operation is valid for an unlimited period.
-However, in accordance with legal requirements of the Atomic Act, all the plants are subject to periodic safety reviews (PSR) every ten years.
+Based on Act No. 541/2004 Coll. on the Peaceful Use of Nuclear Energy and on the Amendment and Alteration of Several Other Acts as Amended (Atomic Act), a licence for operation is valid for an unlimited period.
+However, in accordance with legal requirements of the Atomic Act, all the plants are subject to periodic safety reviews (PSRs) every ten years.
 The latest periodic reviews were completed for NPP Bohunice V-2 in 2017 and for NPP Mochovce 1, 2 in 2018.
-The aim of these reviews was a comprehensive review of NPPs in terms of compliance with legislation and international safety standards, as well as in terms of project changes made with a view to increasing the level of safety, the licensee implemented corrective measures specified in the final report of ÚJD SR from the PSRs. ÚJD SR in its reports on both PSRs, identified the findings and granted measures for their subsequent removal.
-The ÚJD SR report on the PSR of NPP Bohunice V-2 is fully published on the ÚJD SR web site.
+The aim of these reviews was a comprehensive review of NPPs in terms of compliance with legislation and international safety standards, as well as in terms of project changes made with a view to increasing the level of safety, the licensee implemented corrective measures specified in the final report of ÚJD SR from the PSRs.
+In its reports on both PSRs, ÚJD SR described its findings and established measures for their subsequent removal.
+The complete ÚJD SR reports on the PSR of NPP Bohunice V-2 and Mochovce 1, 2 are published on the ÚJD SR web site.

-Detailed information on plants upgrade and safety improvements is possible to find in the Slovak National Report under the Convention on Nuclear Safety (www.ujd.gov.sk/ujd/www1.nsf/ID/En-09-01-01).
+Detailed information on plant upgrade and safety improvements is available in the Slovak National Report under the Convention on Nuclear Safety

 2.2.3.
 Permanent shutdown and decommissioning process